-An IV push is when a medication is given rapidly, typically in less than 30 seconds.
+An IV push is when vitamins or medications are given rapidly, typically in less than 30 seconds.
 IV push is typically only used in emergency situations.
 An example of an IV push used appropriately would be during an allergic reaction or heart attack.
 For example, a dose of the medications Atropine or Adenosine could be given by IV push to counteract such an emergency health situation.

-An IV bolus is when medications over a longer time period, typically one to five minutes in non-emergency situations.
+An IV bolus is when vitamins or medications are taken over a longer time period, typically one to 30 minutes in non-emergency situations.
 The IV fluid line is typically wide open, as opposed to a typical slower drip of a long-dosing standard IV.
-The biggest advantage of this method is that a bolus quickly raises the concentration of medication in the blood to an effective level.
+The biggest advantage of this method is that a bolus quickly raises the concentration of vitamins or medications in the blood to an effective level.
 A common use of medication administered via IV bolus would be insulin for a type-one diabetic.

 What’s in a word?

 The term ‘bolus’ can cause some confusion when trying to understand the differences between IV delivery methods.

 A bolus, by definition, is a single large dose of a medication.
 Both an IV push and an IV bolus are technically using a bolus.
 A push, however, is effectively a bolus delivered in seconds versus the minutes of a bolus or hours of a standard IV drip.

 Which do You Need?